erwindev/college-app/services/student/README.md

-# College Microservice
+# Student Microservice

-This microservice deals with college information.
+This microservice deals with student information.

 # Setup